 The Strengthening Families Program (SFP) is a nationally and internationally recognized parenting and family strengthening program for high-risk and regular families.
 SFP is an evidence-based family skills training program found to significantly reduce problem behaviors, delinquency, and alcohol and drug abuse in children and to improve social competencies and school performance.
-Child maltreatment also decreases as parents strengthen bonds with their children and learn more effective parenting skills.
-During 2014 correctional staff participated in training to facilitate the SFP program.
-The agency is seeking funds to fully implement the program in FY 2015.
+During 2015funding was obtained through the Governor's Office of Crime Control and Prevention and plans were made to implement the program in 2016.